GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 gerund or present participle: fisting - see FISA

-There seems to be an abnormal number of anonymous trolls spewing garbage.

-An like everyone else that spouts this line you can't produce proof of it.
-I think its time to put up or shut up.
-This has been spouted for over a year.

 FISA Courts are cool with Slashdot now!
-(Score:3, Insightful)
+(Score:5, Insightful)

 This is a great day for the FISA court system, which has been viciously attacked for decades right here on Slashdot.